crios1/minions/docs/concepts/concurrency-and-backpressure.md

 ## Practical patterns

-- Wrap outbound calls in resource-level semaphores or connection pools.
+- Wrap outbound calls in resource-level semaphores or connection pools sized for the dependency.
 - Add per-resource retries/backoff rather than pausing the whole pipeline.
 - Emit warnings when resuming a large number of workflows after a crash; then rely on resources to smooth the recovery.
+- When you truly need a hard cap, put it inside a Resource so fanout continues but individual calls queue at the edge.

 ## Monitoring hooks